 A second birth, officially existing,

-A passport to a passport, with this listing.
+A passport to a passport, to a doctor and a school,

-And then, amongst this joy, are the ones to register a death –
+And then, amongst this joy, there are the ones to register a death –

 Sometimes slipping peacefully, sometimes out of nowhere,